This sample page is to test out how well web browser’s work if a web site tries

 within it.

-*Firefox 3.5.5, however, seems to add an odd double line / empty element border to the left of the list of links, which looks out of place.
+*While the list of links does appear, Firefox 3.6.16 seems to add an odd double line / empty element border above and below the list of links, which looks out of place.
+This border disappears if the border is set to 0 via CSS.

 Above should be an image of three faces, all of which are clickable.
 This is done